Top US general says Russian bounty intelligence 'wasn't proved' but 'proved enough to worry me' - KTVZ

 McKenzie said Tuesday, “I’m very familiar with this material, and I’m a theater commander and I’ve had an opportunity to look at it.
 I found it very worrisome.”

 “I just didn’t find that there was a causative link there.
-It worried me, and we take extreme force protection measures all the time in Afghanistan,” McKenzie said, adding that he was not convinced that the Russian bounty program was directly responsible for the deaths of US personnel.
+It worried me, and we take extreme force protection measures all the time in Afghanistan,” McKenzie said.

 “You see a lot of indicators.
 Many of them are troubling; many of them you act on.
 But in this case, there just wasn’t enough there.
 I sent the intelligence guys back to continue to dig on it.
 And I believe they’re continuing to dig right now,” he added.